MrHallKellett/week_1_number_representation_quiz_game/README.md

-# Week 1: Number Representation Quiz Game
+# Half Term 1: Number Representation Quiz Game

 Practical programming tasks for Week 1 (2023-25) of the A Level CS course at Kellett School.